-Workshop Fees Do Not Include: international airfare, early arrival or late departure accommodations, visa fees (if applicable), travel insurance, medical costs, meals not indicated on the itinerary such as lunches, items of personal nature including personal excursions, phone calls, laundry, alcohol, etc.
+Workshop Fees Do Not Include: international airfare, early arrival or late departure accommodations, visa fees (if applicable), travel insurance, airport transfers, medical costs, meals not indicated on the itinerary such as lunches, items of personal nature including personal excursions, phone calls, laundry, alcohol, etc.

 Each workshop requires a minimum deposit to reserve your place in the workshop.
 After you have registered for a workshop, final payments are due within 120 days of the start of the workshop.
 Once registered, you will receive a confirmation email from our registration partners.

 As we near the start of the workshop, you will receive informational documents from our staff including a reading and research list, your final workshop itinerary, and travel guides.
 We work very hard to insure you are prepared in every way for this learning adventure.
 Our staff stands ready to answer any of your questions and to help facilitate the smoothest travel experience possible.

 We require all attending photographers to bring their own cameras, laptop and support gear like external hard drives.
 Our staff and instructors can offer gear recommendations and help you understand the nuances of your equipment.

 We ask all photographers bring at least a digital SLR or rangefinder camera with 1-2 lenses.
 We encourage you to bring a lightweight tripod.
 Should you choose to participate in a multimedia project, you must come with a working knowledge of the required software programs and your equipment.